Jackknife inference with two-way clustering: Abstract

 \section{Abstract}

 For linear regression models with cross\tkk-section or panel data, it is natural to assume that the disturbances are clustered in two dimensions.
 However, the finite\tkk-sample properties of two\tkk-way cluster-robust tests and confidence intervals are often poor.
 We discuss several ways to improve inference with two\tkk-way clustering.
 Two of these are existing methods for avoiding, or at least ameliorating, the problem of undefined standard errors when a cluster-robust variance matrix estimator (CRVE) is not positive definite.
 One is a new method that always avoids the problem.
-More importantly, we propose a family of new two\tkk-way CRVEs based on the cluster jackknife.
+More importantly, we propose a family of new two\tkk-way CRVEs based on the cluster jackknife and prove that they yield valid inferences asymptotically.
 Simulations for models with two\tkk-way fixed effects suggest that, in many cases, the cluster-jackknife CRVE combined with our new method yields surprisingly accurate inferences.
-We provide a simple software package, \texttt{twowayjack} for \texttt{Stata}, that implements our recommended variance estimator.
+We provide a software package, \texttt{twowayjack} for \texttt{Stata}, that implements our recommended variance estimator.

 12pt

 \textbf{Keywords:} cluster jackknife, cluster sizes, clustered data, cluster-robust variance estimator, CRVE, grouped data, two\tkk-way fixed effects.

 \textbf{JEL Codes:} C10, C12, C21, C23.